Scott-N-Ha/cookieclickerac/README.md

 [(Back to top)](#table-of-contents)

-`CookieClickerAC` uses the following packages:
+`CookieClickerAC` was developed using `Python 3.9.5` and the following packages:

 - `pyautogui` : A Python module that provides a cross-platform interface to the user input.